 - In-GUI help system improvement

-Nagios XI 6 is the next planned major release for Q3 2020.
+Nagios XI 6 is the next planned major release.
 We are currently looking at the following improvements and additions in this version:

 - Improved Config Wizards, Components, and Dashlet structure

 - Improved Dashboard functionality

 - Improved graphs and graph dashlet performance (D3, Highcharts, etc)